Neith: Syncretic relationships

-In popular culture

-Neith is one of several figures from Egyptian mythology included in the video game, Smite; she was added to the game in 2013.

-Neith appears in The Serpent's Shadow, the final novel in Rick Riordan's Kane Chronicles trilogy.
-The character is depicted by Riordan as paranoid and reclusive, but nonetheless, a skilled hunter and strategist.

 Neith has been speculated by some scholars, such as J. Gwyn Griffiths and Jan Assmann, to be the actual goddess depicted in the first and second century Greek historian Plutarch's description of the Veil of Isis in his On Isis and Osiris.
 The veiled Isis is a motif which associates her with mystery and ceremonial magic.
 Plutarch described the statue of a seated and veiled goddess in the Egyptian city of Sais.
 He identified the goddess as "Athena, whom [the Egyptians] consider to be Isis."
 However, Sais was the cult center of the goddess Neith, whom the Greeks compared to their goddess Athena, and could have been the goddess that Plutarch spoke of.
 More than 300 years after Plutarch, the Neoplatonist philosopher Proclus wrote of the same statue in Book I of his Commentaries on Plato's "Timaeus".
 In this version, a statement is added: "The fruit of my womb was the sun", which could further be associated with Neith, due to her being the mother of the Sun god Ra.